-Generally, Carlisle is a racially homogeneous community with approximately 94% of residents identifying as White alone.
+Generally, Carlisle is a racially homogenous community with approximately 94% of residents identifying as White alone.
 There is just under 3% of people who consider themselves two or more races.
 There are approximately 51 Asians in Carlisle, which form 1.3% of the total population.
 The 2018 data indicates there are zero Black or African-American, American Indian or Alaska Native, or Native Hawaiian & Other Pacific Islanders.
-However, previous years have indicated otherwise suggesting the sample size considered for the 2018 data may under-represent these racial groups.
-Overall, Carlisle is less diverse than the State of lowa as shown in Table 1.4.
+However, previous years have indicated otherwise suggesting the sample size considered for the 2018 data may underrepresent these racial groups.
+Overall, Carlisle is less diverse than the State of Iowa as shown in Table X.X.